bfontaine/clickclickclickclick/README.md

 # Click Click Click Click

-This is the code behind [clickclickclickclick.click](http://clickclickclickclick.click).
+This is the code that was behind `clickclickclickclick.click`.

+It was just an experiment, so I didn’t renew the domain name.